colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 "How fast can we fix it?"
 Sarah asked.

-"Overnight," Priya said.
+"Overnight," Swapna said.
 "We pipe cache hits through the same logging endpoint as direct queries.
 The infrastructure is already there—we just need to connect it."

 The fix was straightforward but critical.
 Every query—whether served from cache or fetched fresh—would now generate a complete access record: